 DRS does not move any virtual machines onto a host.

-After a host has been added to a DRS-enabled cluster, the virtual machines deployed to the host become part of the cluster.
+After a host has been added to a DRS-activated cluster, the virtual machines deployed to the host become part of the cluster.
 DRS can recommend migration of some virtual machines to this host just added to the cluster.
 If that does not occur, there may be problems with vMotion, host compatibility, or affinity rules.
 The following are possible reasons:

 - Virtual machines on other hosts are not compatible with this host.